nunchistudio/blacksmith/documentation/guides/extraction/triggers-sub.md

 # Triggers: Pub / Sub messages

-Triggers of mode `subscriber` allow data extraction from messages received in a Pub / Sub mechanism.
-This way, whenever a message is published on a given topic or for a given subscription, it will automatically be received by the `subscriber`.
+Triggers of mode `subscription` allow data extraction from messages received in a Pub / Sub mechanism.
+This way, whenever a message is published on a given topic or for a given subscription, it will automatically be received by the `subscription` trigger.

 This mode is only available if the `pubsub` adapter is configured for the application.